 If the omphalocele is larger, the baby’s belly will have to grow large enough to make room for the organs before surgery can be done.

-If the sac should rupture before the problem is fixed, the newborn will undergo immediate surgery.
+The newborn will undergo immediate surgery if the sac should rupture before the problem is fixed.

-If this happens, the baby will have surgery to close the belly muscles in six to twelve months when the belly is larger.
+If this happens, the baby will have surgery to close the belly muscles in six to twelve months when the belly is more prominent.

 Babies who wait to grow before surgery often go home to their families once they are eating well and the family has learned how to change the bandage and protect the sac.